Tookmund/watson/spec.md

 Specifications/Design Document
 ==============================
+**WARNING: SPOILERS AHEAD!!**
 (N.B.
 This is a draft, it is in no way final.)

-**WARNING: SPOILERS AHEAD!!**
+(note: 1/0 means "a value of 1 or 0")

 Main idea
 ---------